Paulao17/mdmathwebsite/README.md

 # mdmathwebsite
-Generates a static website with math classes
+Generates a static website with pdfs from markdown files containing latex equations.
+Based on [mdwebsite](https://github.com/Paulao17/mdwebsite).
+Will include by default French Math Class summaries.

+## Requirements
+Depends on pandoc and texlive.
+You might need texlive-lang-french.

+## Usage
+Use the shellscripts.